Azure-Samples/acme-fitness-store/README.md

 ![An example out from the Spring Cloud Gateway Logs](media/spring-cloud-gateway-logs-in-log-analytics.jpg)

-Type and run the following Kusto query to see all the logs from the managed Spring Cloud Service Registry managed by Azure Spring Apps:
+Type and run the following Kusto query to see all the logs from Spring Cloud Service Registry managed by Azure Spring Apps:

 ```sql
     AppPlatformSystemLogs